Ray-ui/ray-ui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # &#128512; About me
-My research focuses on WiFi localization, using deep learning to tackle indoor positioning challenges.
+I specialize in WiFi localization, leveraging deep learning techniques to address challenges in indoor positioning.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
 - <span class='label label-update'>Dec 2024</span>:
-This year, I've dedicated significant time to exploring a new platform, addressing a variety of engineering challenges 😓.
+This year, I have dedicated substantial time to exploring a new platform, tackling a variety of engineering challenges 😓.
-The exciting news, however, is that a paper based on this platform has just been submitted to TMC—stay tuned for more updates! 🎉
+The exciting news is that a paper based on this platform has just been submitted to TMC—stay tuned for more updates!  🎉
 - <span class='label label-update'>Oct 2024</span>:
-I’m very happy to have met everyone in Melbourne.
-Looking forward to our next meeting!
+I was delighted to meet everyone in Melbourne.
+Looking forward to our next gathering!

 # &#128209; Publications